-I have decided to document a project that was a development from my final design from ACA.
+I have decided to document a project that was a development from my final design from ACA but that I have developed during this course in part taking note of compositional elements and also lessons now learnt – I have been unsure whether to include this blog or not but feel it does take account of alterations and corrections made plus the fact I feel it is starting to promote my practice.
 I had designed a bag based on photographs I had taken at Dovedale in Derbyshire in 2016 and although the process and design was felt somewhat safe I liked it enough to take it through to completion albeit the alterations that would make it work.
+As I note later this bag and the sketches would fit in perfectly with the theme of place from this course due to the location which inspired it.

 The actual bag was a combination of quilting, weaving and photographic applique with a centre panel being woven and the outer board ice-dyed fabrics.